stanfordnlp/stanza/_pages/tokenize.md

 ### Tokenization and Sentence Segmentation

-The code below shows an example of tokenization and sentence segmentation.
+The code below shows an example of tokenization and sentence segmentation:

 ```python
 import stanfordnlp